alisaifee/coredis/docs/source/compatibility.rst

 GETRANGE
 ********

-Get a substring of the string stored at a key
+Returns a substring of the string stored at a key.

 - Documentation: `GETRANGE <https://redis.io/commands/getrange>`_
 - Implementation: :meth:`~coredis.Redis.getrange`